 That’s what McGinn and his colleague Dr. Tom Flesch (University of Alberta) set out to understand.
 Backed by funding from the Alberta Livestock and Meat Agency (ALMA), a two-year project investigated the fate of nitrogen in feedlots, what amount is deposited on land downwind and how much is carried long distances.

 The other part of their research involves measuring methane and nitrous oxide, two prominent greenhouse gasses.
 Methane is produced by cattle due to the anaerobic digestion of feed in the cow’s rumen and both nitrous oxide and methane come from stored manure in the pens.

 The research produced significant results on several fronts from techniques to measure on a commercial scale, to new information on transfer, deposits and re-emission to nearby lands, to related opportunities for mitigation and management.

 One major positive outcome was the development of new measuring technology adapted from what has been used successfully for measuring flare emissions in the oil and gas industry.

 Using open path lasers that move over the feedlot and calculate concentration and wind characteristics, the system is able to measure emissions regardless of wind direction.

-One of the surprises learned from this study was the fact that a significant fraction of ammonia was deposited on land adjacent to the feedlot and, once deposited, how much was reemitted into
+One of the surprises learned from this study was the fact that a significant fraction of ammonia was deposited on the land adjacent to the feedlot and, once deposited, how much was reemitted into the atmosphere.

 “We need better emissions numbers to anchor effective public policy and fairly represent the feedlot industry in that data pool,” says McGinn.
 “It’s important to have research done before policy is set.
 The U.S. cattle feeding industry already has specific ammonia emission targets in place.”